 - WorkiQ for Back Office Operations

 While there is a long list of "new" vendors to the EPM space, many do not specialize in operations management, and as Gartner correctly observes, the reality is that you need the right tool for the job.
 You won't use a ruler if you need to take someone's temperature.
 Equally, your speed-o-meter doesn't report the fuel left in the tank.

 So why now would you use an endpoint spyware solution or digital experience monitoring for your employee's work balance?

 The stress workers faced with the rush to work from home involved many aspects of life mixed in with the need to work.
 Companies that understood this, focused on transparency and data that created opportunities to foster flexibility and production.

 With this in mind and considering our decade of helping large insurance and banking customers design and deliver successful remote working environments with WorkiQ, here is a quick 'checklist' when considering a move into Employee Performance Monitoring.

 - The obvious.
 Choose a solution built for the measurement and optimization of operations, one that empowers employees, a Theory Y approach.
 The intended purpose is to ensure operational improvement first and foremost.

 - Focus on scale and ease of deployment.
-Find a solution that is engineered to quickly deploy to hundreds and thousands of desktops easily and designed to handle the volume of real-time capture of events.
+Find an EPM solution that is engineered to quickly deploy to hundreds and thousands of desktops easily and designed to handle the volume of real-time capture of events.
 The best test for this is to ask for large-scale customers with thousands of concurrent real-time collectors already operational.

 - Out of the box reporting and dashboards created by operations leaders for operations leaders.
 Why spend weeks defining and creating bespoke reports when you can get benefits flowing immediately with ready-made best practice.
 Take a look at examples of the Data Insights from WorkiQ.